core-wg/comi/draft-ietf-core-comi.md

 "core.c.yl".
 Upon success, the return payload will contain the root resource of the YANG library module.

-The following example assumes that the SID of the YANG library is 2351 (kv encoded as specified in {{id-compression}}) and that the server uses /c as datastore resource path.
+The following example assumes that the SID of the YANG library is 2351 (`kv` after encoding as specified in {{id-compression}}) and that the server uses /c as datastore resource path.

 ~~~~